KenKundert/svg_schematic/README.rst

 computed viewbox for the schematic.
 You can fix this by specifying a larger width or height.

+It is important to remember that C represents the center of the tile used by the label.
+Since the label will be on one side, C will not coincide with the apparent visual center of the label.
 You can also specify the kind and orientation arguments.
 The kind may be 'plain', 'arrow', 'arrow|', 'slash' or 'dot'.
 If 'plain' is specified, no symbol is added, only the name is displayed.
 If 'arrow' is specified, an arrow is added